notmuch/notmuch/doc/notmuch-emacs.rst

 than :ref:`notmuch-show` in general, since it only renders a single message a time.
-If you prefer to stay with the rendered thread ("conversation") view of :ref:`notmuch-show`, you can customize the variables :emacsvar:`notmuch-show-depth-limit`, :emacsvar:`notmuch-show-height-limit` and :emacsvar:`notmuch-show-max-text-part-size` to limit the amount of rendering done initially.
+If you prefer to stay with the rendered thread ("conversation") view of :ref:`notmuch-show`, you can customize the variables :el:defcustom:`notmuch-show-depth-limit`, :el:defcustom:`notmuch-show-height-limit` and :el:defcustom:`notmuch-show-max-text-part-size` to limit the amount of rendering done initially.
 Note that these limits are implicitly *OR*-ed together, and combinations might have surprising effects.

-.. emacsvar:: notmuch-show-depth-limit
+.. el:defcustom:: notmuch-show-depth-limit

        |docstring::notmuch-show-depth-limit|

-.. emacsvar:: notmuch-show-height-limit
+.. el:defcustom:: notmuch-show-height-limit

        |docstring::notmuch-show-height-limit|

-.. emacsvar:: notmuch-show-max-text-part-size
+.. el:defcustom:: notmuch-show-max-text-part-size

        |docstring::notmuch-show-max-text-part-size|